May and the pull of protest

 May has long been a month when people step outside and speak up.
 Across history, people have used May to protest for labour rights, peace, racial justice, affordable housing, green space protection and dignity.
 Perhaps that is why Old Activism, an illustrated poem by Creative Bubbles By The Randoms, has been on my mind lately.

 The poem explores the space between courage and exhaustion.
-Activism can be brave, public and collective, and it can also wear people down.
+Activism can be brave, public and collective, but it can also wear people down.
 It takes energy to raise your voice, especially when doing so leaves you feeling exposed.
-There is always a risk that people who dislike scrutiny will try to reduce you to a label.
+There is always a risk that people who dislike scrutiny will try to reduce you to a nasty label.
 There is also comfort in finding others who care about the same things.

 Old Activism identifies that tension between resistance and retreat, difference and safety, conviction and weariness, at least that is my interpretation.